maikelthedev/maikeldotuk.github.io/_drafts/_posts/a-leap-of-faith.md

 * Leads Genearator/Follower/chaser ?
 * Webmaster

 Because that's all the jobs that I would be doing with it.
 See why I want this job so badly, it's full of new skills and/or experience that I could **now** write down on the CV.
 With that it'll be easier to get into an admin, payroll jobs or even pursuing a career as P.A., which honestly sounds awesome.

+That means I've got two months to do the best of this job and find the next one.